adricen/siteFabacademy/md_files/week_15.md

 Then starting to design.
 My first objective was to adapte the machinery to the size of the Facom table we have here at **Fabaab Digiscope**.
 So I tryed to adapte a rack ad pinion design from .. and made a quick sketch => ![machin design](assets\img\week15\design01.png)

+I wasn't satisfied by the working surface and the quantity of material I would need to do it.
+I changed and start to work with another model, I choose to work from the basis of Jacob